 - 4. In Psalm 90:2-10 is found a powerful and poetic portrayal of death as a manifestation of God's judgment against sinful men.
 Write your thoughts on each of the following portions. - a.
-You return man to dust and say, "Return, O children of man!" (v.3).
+You turn man back into dust and say, "Return, O children of men" (v.3).

-NOTES: The text is reminiscent of the curse that God declared against Adam after the fall: "By the sweat of your face, you will eat bread, till you return to the ground, for out of it you were taken; for you are dust, and to dust you shall return" (Genesis 3:19).
+NOTES: The text is reminiscent of the curse that God declared against Adam after the fall: "By the sweat of your face you will eat bread, till you return to the ground, because from it you were taken; for you are dust, and to dust you shall return" (Genesis 3:19).

 b.
-You sweep them away as with a flood; they are like a dream, like grass that is renewed in the morning: in the morning it flourishes and is renewed; in the evening it fades and withers (vv.5-6).
+You have swept them away like a flood, they fall asleep; in the morning they are like grass which sprouts anew.
+In the morning it flourishes and sprouts anew; toward evening it fades and withers away (vv.5-6).

-NOTES: A similar passage is found in Psalm 103:15-16: "As for man, his days are like grass; he flourishes like a flower of the field; for the wind passes over it, and it is gone, and its place knows it no more."
+NOTES: A similar passage is found in Psalm 103:15-16: "As for man, his days are like grass; as a flower of the field, so he flourishes.
+When the wind has passed over it, it is no more, and its place acknowledges it no longer."

 c.
-For we are brought to an end by your anger; by your wrath we are dismayed.
-You have set our iniquities before you, our secret sins in the light of your presence.
-For all our days pass away under your wrath; we bring our years to an end like a sigh (vv.7-9).
+For we have been consumed by Your anger and by Your wrath we have been dismayed.
+You have placed our iniquities before You, our secret sins in the light of Your presence.
+For all our days have declined in Your fury; we have finished our years like a sigh (vv.7-9).

-NOTES: The psalmist wrote, "If You, O Lord, should mark iniquities, O Lord, who could stand?"
+NOTES: The psalmist asked, "If You, Lord, should mark iniquities, O Lord, who could stand?"
 (Psalm 130:3).
 This is a rhetorical question with an obvious answer: "No one!"

 d.
-The years of our life are seventy, or even by reason of strength eighty; yet their span is but toil and trouble; they are soon gone, and we fly away (v.10).
+As for the days of our life, they contain seventy years, or if due to strength, eighty years, yet their pride is but labor and sorrow; for soon it is gone and we fly away (v.10).